Welcome to “The Art of Fiction” project

 The Busy Bee was a handmade “little magazine” created between 1877 and 1886.
 It is largely composed of handwritten articles, including poetry, prose, fiction, and non-fiction, though it also includes illustrations, magazine cuttings, and photographs.
 The Busy Bee has been digitised and made openly accessible for the first time.

-We invite you to contribute to a collaboratively made work of art that explores stories about women’s creative identities.
-Participants from around the world will send patches to us that will be put together by artist Ruth Broadway into a single patchwork object.
-Use the hashtag #patchworkobjectproject to follow along on Instagram and Threads.
+Between December 2023 and September 2024, we invited contributions to a collaboratively made work of art that explored stories about women’s creative identities.
+Participants from around the world sent us patches that were assembled by artist Ruth Broadway into Women’s Work (2024), a new patchwork object.
+Use our digital archive to explore the individual patches and stories that make up the #patchworkobjectproject.

 Banner image credit: Penlee House Gallery & Museum